citrusvanilla/tinyflux/README.rst

 Introduction
 ************

-TinyFlux is a lightweight time series database optimized for your happiness :)  It's a time-centic version of TinyDB, written in pure Python, and has no external dependencies.
-It's target is small analytics workflows and at-home IOT data stores.
+TinyFlux is a lightweight time series database optimized for your happiness :)

+TinyFlux is the time series version of [TinyDB](https://tinydb.readthedocs.io/en/latest/index.html) that is also written in Python and has no external dependencies.
+It's a great companion for small analytics workflows and apps, as well as at-home IOT data stores.

 TinyFlux is: